ME.md: robots.txt for human consciousness

 Raw (for AIs): loooom.xyz/me/mager/raw

 Claim yours.
-One file.
-Every AI knows you.
+Two files.
+Every AI knows you — and your agents.